rwjblue/pingly/README.md

 Or install it yourself as:

-    $ gem install pinger
+    $ gem install Pingly

 ## Usage

-Use the pinger binary (optionally specifying a host to ping) to ping every 5 seconds and log the output forever.
+Use the Pingly binary (optionally specifying a host to ping) to ping every 5 seconds and log the output forever.

 You can also use this in your code to test if a service is up:

-    require 'pinger'
+    require 'Pingly'

     # standard initialization
-    p = Pinger.new('google.com')
+    p = Pingly.new('google.com')
     p.ping!

     # quick/shortcut initialization (same as above)
-    p = Pinger.ping!('google.com')
+    p = Pingly.ping!('google.com')

     puts p.response #=> "2013-01-03 15:48:29 - google.com(74.125.139.102) - Sent: 5 Received: 5 Loss: 0.0%"

-One can call any of the following methods on an instance of Pinger to get various details of the ping attempt:
+One can call any of the following methods on an instance of Pingly to get various details of the ping attempt:

 * packet\_loss - Returns a float representing the packet loss.
 * ip\_address - Returns a string representing the IP Address that the system resolved the passed in host to.